godatadriven/godatadriven-blog/content/samba-configuration.md

 			Bad password count  : 0
 			Logon hours         : FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF

+1. Add a reverse zone -- we will need this when we add the new hosts.
+It is important for Hadoop that we can properly do forward and reverse lookup.

+		samba-tool dns zonecreate <server> <zone> [options]

+	In our case this would be:

+		samba-tool dns zonecreate host1.gdd.nl 115.16.172.in-addr.arpa -Uadministrator%password

 1. Install Kerberos client, which means we need to install the client packages and provide each client with a valid krb5.conf configuration file.

  		yum install -y krb5-workstation